-• Issuances of the Senior Notes
+Issuances of the Senior Notes

 The issuances of the Senior Notes were initially recognized at fair value, net of costs incurred in the transactions.
 These financings were subsequently recorded at their amortized cost.
+An exchange between the Company and lender of debt instruments with substantially different terms are accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability.
 The Company analyzes if the terms of the existing and the new debt are substantially different if the discounted present value of the cash flows under the new terms, including any fees paid net of any fees received and discounted using the original effective interest rate, is at least 10 per cent different from the discounted present value of the remaining cash flows of the original financial liability.
 If an exchange of debt instruments or modification of terms is accounted for as an extinguishment, any costs or fees incurred are recognized as part of the gain or loss on the extinguishment.
 If the exchange or modification is not accounted for as an extinguishment, any costs or fees incurred adjust the carrying amount of the liability and are amortized over the remaining term of the modified liability.